AA8020/Software-Testing-Portfolio/01-Foundation_Testing/README.md

 ---

 ## 💡 Why I Included This
-A strong foundation in software testing is key to producing high-quality products.
+A strong foundation in software testing is key to delivering reliable, high-quality products.
-By structuring my work in this way, I’m showing my ability to:
+By structuring my work in this way, I’m demonstrating my ability to:

-- Understand and apply core QA concepts
+- Apply **ISTQB® Foundation Level** concepts in practical, real-world scenarios
-- Create professional test documentation
+- Create **clear, professional test documentation** that supports team collaboration
-- Use structured techniques to design effective tests
+- Design **effective test cases** using industry-recognized techniques
+- Identify, report, and track defects with a focus on severity, priority, and impact
+- Prioritize testing through **risk-based analysis** to maximize value and coverage
-- Communicate results clearly with the team
+- Communicate findings clearly to both technical and non-technical stakeholders